Practical guide on mastering compliance culture Employee compliance is essential for maintaining organizational integrity, ...

 5 Reasons to use SharePoint for Standard Operating Procedure (SOP) Management

 It is fair to say that with the highly regulated world we live in, for many industries, a good Standard Operating Procedure (SOP) management system and approach is the key to achieving regulatory compliance.

 When people are looking to implement or improve their SOP management system, it is often difficult to see the wood for the trees.
-This can mean SharePoint may be overlooked as the correct tool for the job.
+This can mean SharePoint may be overlooked as the best sop software for the job.
 Even though in most circumstances it is already in place and employees already have familiarity with it.

-Not only should SharePoint be considered, it should be one of the main contenders.
+Not only should SharePoint be considered, it should be one of the main contenders for sop management.
 This blog post will give 5 of the many reasons why: